-Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by a staff member who has successfully completed an anaphylaxis management course within the last 2 years including the First Aid Coordinator and First Aid Officer.
-Each briefing will address:
+Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by a staff member who has successfully completed an anaphylaxis management course within the last 2 years.:

-- this policy - the causes, symptoms, and treatment of anaphylaxis - the identities of students with a medical condition that relates to allergies and the potential for anaphylactic reaction, and where their medication is located - how to use an adrenaline autoinjector, including hands on practice with a trainer adrenaline autoinjector - the school's general first aid and emergency response procedures - the location of, and access to, adrenaline autoinjectors that have been provided by parents or purchased by the school for general use.
+- this policy - the causes, symptoms and treatment of anaphylaxis - the identities of students with a medical condition that relates to allergies and the potential for anaphylactic reaction, and where their medication is located - how to use an adrenaline autoinjector, including hands on practice with a trainer adrenaline autoinjector - the school's general first aid and emergency response procedures - the location of, and access to, adrenaline autoinjectors that have been provided by parents or purchased by the school for general use.

-When a new student enrols at Gladstone Park Secondary College who is at risk of anaphylaxis, the principal will develop an interim plan in consultation with the student's parents and ensure that appropriate staff are trained and briefed as soon as possible.
+When a new student enrols at Gladstone Park Secondary College who is at risk of anaphylaxis, the Principal will develop an interim plan in consultation with the student's parents and ensure that appropriate staff are trained and briefed as soon as possible.